Types of scams

 Spam Transactions

-❓ How can I avoid receiving these spam deposits?
+How to avoid receiving such spam deposits?

 Fake NFTs